amoshong/CleaningData/README.md

-#R script and dataset for "Getting and Cleaning Data Course Project"
+#R script and output file for "Getting and Cleaning Data Course Project"

 ## Input data
 The input raw data is from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: